Updated: Oct 6, 2022

 Walk-in ceramic showers are incredibly popular in new home construction.
 While this type of remodeling project is not a cheap undertaking, having a ceramic walk-in shower will most certainly add value to your home.

-There are thousands of options for tile products you can choose, for both your shower floor and walls.
+There are thousands of options for tile products you can choose, from for both your shower floor and walls.
 It is common for people to install shower benches, wall designer inserts for a shelve and shower supplies, etc...

 Similar to tile options for a shower, there are literally thousands of options for tile for your kitchen backsplash.
 You can pick anything from a simple, solid color subway tile, to a fancy glass piece with multiple color shades.